Updated June 2026

 I have quite a few foundations I love but I often like to use a good tinted moisturizer instead.
 At 41, my skin is genuinely in a good place, and I’d rather let it shine than hide it.
-Tinted moisturizer is faster, looks like skin, and it’s the easiest way to make sure I’m actually wearing SPF (because we all know how that goes when sunscreen is a separate step).
+Tinted moisturizer is faster, looks like skin, and it’s the easiest way to make sure I’m wearing SPF (because we all know how that goes when sunscreen is a separate step).

 The truth is, I’m picky.
 Really picky.
 So many tinted SPFs leave my skin feeling tight and dry by mid-afternoon, and others go the opposite direction with that heavy, greasy sunscreen film that feels suffocating, especially in humid summers.
 Finding one that gives natural coverage, sun protection, a clean-ish formula, and feels good on the skin?
 That’s the unicorn.